-With over 25 years in the advertising agency business, Michael is focused on building the consumer package goods agency of the future - today.
-One centered on the breakthrough brand storytelling skills of Smith Brothers' creative heritage, but delivered with the speed, efficiency and real-time optimization demanded by today's digital environment.
+Thanks to Michael, clients benefit from the breakthrough brand storytelling skills of Smith Brothers’ creative heritage, delivered with the speed, efficiency and real-time optimization demanded by today’s digital environment.

 Excited by Smith Brothers’ creative firepower and entrepreneurial spirit, Michael joined the Smith Brothers’ team with a vision for delivering big agency resources on a dramatically more nimble and effective platform.

-Under Michael's leadership the agency acquired digital agency, Hot Hand Interactive, in 2007.
+Under Michael’s leadership the agency acquired digital agency, Hot Hand Interactive, in 2007.
 It added its Social Media practice in 2008.
-Developed an Analytics practice in 2009 and a Shopper Marketing practice in 2010.
+Developed an Analytics practice in 2009 and a Product Innovation specialty group – Sliced Bread - in 2016.

 Layered onto its existing strategic planning, creative and media capabilities, Smith Brothers is now a force in the CPG marketing world – working with brands like Nestle, Del Monte, Heinz, Ghirardelli, Red Bull, and more.